sborms/cyclingsimilarity.com/README.md

 ### webapp

 This is the `Streamlit` frontend, which is deployed to **Streamlit Cloud**.
-Changes are automatically pushed but you need to reboot the app to display the newest version.
+Changes in this folder are in principle automatically incorporated into the app.
+Other changes require you to reboot the app to display the newest version.

 ## Main technologies